 By Michael Tetreault, Editor/Author, Father & Patient

-Last Updated: December 2020/January 2021 – The concierge medicine and direct primary care health industry is just like any other industry — it has many success stories, but it also has a few stories of woe.
+Last Updated: JULY/AUGUST 2020 – The concierge medicine and direct primary care health industry is just like any other industry — it has many success stories, but it also has a few stories of woe.

 Here are some helpful resources we encourage you to read before your first or next visit to a Concierge Medicine Doctor.